Copyright & Policy

 2) Why our enforcement is strict

-• Harm reduction: Illegal files (e.g., malware or unlawful media) endanger users and partners.
+• Harm reduction: Illegal files endanger users and partners.

 • Creator rights: Piracy deprives authors of revenue and undermines ecosystems.